naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab06.md

        mRa1akgfPl+BvAo17AtOiWbhAjipf5kSBpmyJA==
        -----END CERTIFICATE-----
      ```
+   * If you get x509 errors regarding the mirror registry root CA, try using `cat` or `echo` to append the `rootCA.pem` file to your `install-config.yaml`, as copy and paste can introduce subtle formatting errors
    * Change `publish` from **External** to **Internal**.
 We're using private subnets to house the cluster, so it won't be publicly accessible.
-5. Then make a backup of your `install-config.yaml` since the installer will consume (and delete) it:
+6. Then make a backup of your `install-config.yaml` since the installer will consume (and delete) it:
    ```execute
    cp install-config.yaml install-config.yaml.bak
    ```